-The versatility and possibilities that playing with stickers bring for a child are endless.
-They are pretty and stimulating to look at, fun to peel and fun to stick!
+The versatility and possibilities that playing with stickers brings for a child are endless.
+They are pretty and stimulating to look at, fun to peel, and fun to stick!
 We all know that kids love sticky things.
 No matter the age group, stickers never become less fun.
 They are a way to express themselves and can be really motivating in your classroom.

 So we threw out our treasure chest and are allowing students to visit our new sticker store instead.